Shuangpeng Bai

 The Pennsylvania State University

-E-mail: baisp at psu dot edu
+E-mail: sjb7183 at psu dot edu

-Short Bio: I am a second-year Ph.D. candidate at Penn State University, advised by Prof. Hong Hu.
+Short Bio: I am a Ph.D. candidate at Penn State University, advised by Prof. Hong Hu.
 Before joining Penn State University, I obtained my Bachelor's degree from Beijing Jiaotong University and Master's degree from University of Chinese Academy of Sciences.
 My research interests include Operating System Security, especially vulnerability detection and exploitation.

 Publications

-1. DSS: Discrepancy-Aware Seed Selection Method for ICS Protocol Fuzzing Website Paper
+3. DSS: Discrepancy-Aware Seed Selection Method for ICS Protocol Fuzzing Website Paper

 Shuangpeng Bai, Hui Wen, Dongliang Fang, Yue Sun, Puzhuo Liu, and Limin Sun